If you will have employees:

 Fax (916) 654-9211

 After EDD receives your registration form, you will receive an eight-digit employer account number (example: 000-0000-0), also known as a State Employer Identification Number, SEIN, State ID number, or reserve account number.
 This number will be printed on all reporting forms sent to you and on all notices relating to former employees.
 Use it in all correspondence with EDD.
 If a bank or payroll service prepares your return, be sure to provide them with your employer account number.
+You will receive the following information by mail:

 A personalized Payroll Tax Deposit (DE 88) coupon booklet will be mailed to you 4 - 6 weeks after you register.